 The maniacal doctor has been working hard on many diabolical schemes.
-Grafting a gun onto the chest of the recently destroyed, he's found a way to bring them back to life!
-Somewhere in the depths of his laboratory he lurks.
+Grafting a chain gun onto the chest of the recently destroyed, he's found a way to bring them back to life!
+Somewhere in the DEPTHS of his laboratory he lurks.
 He is actually quite the tough customer!

 Though the mad doc is now gone, his efforts live on.
-Here's his prized creation... the ultra deadly UBERMUTANT!
+Here's Schabbs' prized creation... the ultra deadly maniacal ÜBERMUTANT!
 Hidden in the dank dungeons of the Mountain Fortress, he awaits your arrival with many of his mutant friends in tow.
 This is Michael Myers on steroids...

 Mission Five: Confrontation Location: Castle Heidenheim Objective: Terminate Death Knight